-Do you suffer from stretch marks?
+Do you have stretch marks on your body?
 Do you wish to get rid of them?
-If so, you may wish to consider laser stretch mark removal to reduce or eliminate these lines and marks, which can leave an unsightly appearance.
+If you’ve answered yes, you may wish to consider laser stretch mark removal to reduce or eliminate these lines and marks, which can leave an unsightly appearance.

-Stretch marks are commonly found over the tummy area, but they can also appear almost anywhere else on the body including over the thighs, hips, arms, buttock area, calves, knees, and over the lower back.
-They usually appear as bands of parallel lines or narrow narrow streaks and stripes on your skin.
-They are also often formed during pregnancy, called as striae gravidarum, especially during the third trimester of birth due to the rapid stretching of the skin as well as sudden weight gain.
+Stretch marks can be seen more commonly over the tummy area, but they can also appear almost anywhere else on the body including over the thighs, hips, arms, buttock area, calves, knees, and over the lower back.
+They usually appear as bands of parallel lines or narrow streaks and stripes on your skin.
+Stretch marks can be formed during pregnancy, known as striae gravidarum, especially during the third trimester of birth due to the rapid stretching of the skin as well as sudden weight gain.
 Striae mean stretch lines and gravidarum means they occur as a result of pregnancy.
-They appear initially over the abdomen, then on thighs, breasts and inguinal area.
+They appear initially over the abdomen, then subsequently on the thighs, breasts and inguinal area.

 These lines can be notoriously difficult to treat and they leave an unsightly appearance that may cause one to face emotional and psychological distress.
-They are a significant cosmetic concern which can pose issues with self-image and confidence.
+Stretch marks and lines are a common significant cosmetic concern that can raise self-image and confidence issues.
 Stretch marks occur in a variety of colours and shapes.
 They can range from white to purple, and be as short as a few centimetres to several inches.
 If you are distressed by your stretch mark problem, maybe it's time to take an effective approach to treat it!

 Returning to unblemished skin with perfectly smooth legs and buttocks is not only a dream.
-With Laser Stretch Mark Removal, this is now your reality.
+With Laser Stretch Mark Removal, it can be your reality.

 Call us today at (65) 6532 2400 to book an appointment on any of our cosmetic services and treatments.

 How does it form?